teamdigitale/gatsby-site/CONTRIBUTING.md

 # Contributing instructions

-Thank you for considering contributing to the identita digitale site repository!
+Thank you for considering contributing!

 ## Issues